Signify Health (NYSE:SGFY) Updates FY 2021 Earnings Guidance

-Signify Health (NYSE:SGFY) updated its FY 2021 earnings guidance on Tuesday.
-The company provided earnings per share guidance of – for the period.
-The company issued revenue guidance of $725 million-$760 million, compared to the consensus revenue estimate of $741.01 million.
+Signify Health (NYSE:SGFY) issued an update on its FY 2021 earnings guidance on Tuesday morning.
+The company provided earnings per share guidance of $- for the period.
+The company issued revenue guidance of $725 million-760 million, compared to the consensus revenue estimate of $741.01 million.

-A number of equities research analysts have issued reports on the stock.
-Deutsche Bank Aktiengesellschaft increased their target price on shares of Signify Health from $35.00 to $39.00 and gave the stock a buy rating in a research report on Friday, March 26th.
-Robert W. Baird started coverage on shares of Signify Health in a report on Thursday, May 27th.
-They set an outperform rating and a $30.00 price target on the stock.
-UBS Group started coverage on shares of Signify Health in a report on Monday, March 8th.
-They set a neutral rating and a $34.00 price target on the stock.
-Bank of America started coverage on shares of Signify Health in a research note on Monday, March 8th.
-They issued a buy rating and a $34.00 target price on the stock.
-Finally, The Goldman Sachs Group started coverage on shares of Signify Health in a research note on Monday, March 8th.
-They issued a neutral rating and a $31.00 target price on the stock.
-Three analysts have rated the stock with a hold rating and five have given a buy rating to the company.
-The stock has a consensus rating of Buy and an average target price of $34.29.

 Signify Health, Inc operates a healthcare platform that utilizes analytics, technology, and healthcare provider networks in the United States.
 The company operates in two segments, Home & Community Services and Episodes of Care Services.
 The Home & Community Services segment offers health evaluations performed within the patient's home or at a healthcare provider facility primarily to Medicare Advantage health plans; diagnostic screening and other ancillary services; and services to address healthcare concerns related to social determinants of health.